 As a film, Get Smart sits on screen and resolutely fails to go anywhere.
 Much modern humour that has come in – Max’s colleagues insult him with names like “Maxi-pad” and “Maxine”, while there are crude jokes about sexual harassment, kicks in the testicles etc – that the original would have never deigned to.
 Oddly, there is surprising amount of contemporary political reference – Maxwell is mistaken for a shoe bomber by a sky marshal at one point, there is reference to Homeland Security and yellowcake uranium (which featured prominently in the CIA intel leading up to the Iraq War), while there is a spoof of a scene where President Bush was reading a children’s story when news of disaster hits.
 Not to mention a plot where Max is arrested over a failure to find non-existant Weaposn of Mass Destruction.
 However, the inclusion of this tends to puncture the balloon of the zany unreal world that the original tv series lived in.

-Crucially Peter Segal, the director behind various mainstream comedies like The Nutty Professor II: The Klumps (2000), Anger Management (2003), 50 First Dates (2004) and Grudge Match (2013), never seems attuned to the sense of humour that drove the original Get Smart.
+Crucially Peter Segal, the director behind various mainstream comedies like The Nutty Professor II: The Klumps (2000), Anger Management (2003), 50 First Dates (2004), Grudge Match (2013) and My Spy (2020), never seems attuned to the sense of humour that drove the original Get Smart.
 You come out of the film feeling that you have seen a middle-of-the-road and unexceptional Steve Carell comedy rather than the Get Smart tv series has been adapted to the big screen.

 The characters have been substantially altered.
 For one, Steve Carell’s Maxwell is too competent.
 The film has made the modern mistake of feeling that it has to explain away and give motivation to Maxwell – thus we goes from Don Adams’ bumblingly ineffectual clown to Steve Carell’s Maxwell who is a brilliant analyst and whose only problem is that he is nerdy and inexperienced in the field but who comes through at the end of the day.